Daan4/website/README.md

-# Website
+# An amazing Website:
-A personal website made using the Flask framework for Python
+A personal website made using the Flask framework for Python.

 # Using
 <ul>